yaro-bizpro/PacMenExcercise/README.md

-#PacMen Factory
+# PacMen Factory
 ## Exercise on PacMen Factory

+## Project Description
 This exercise enables us to create PacMen with a click of a button and have each one of them move about the browser window at their own pace.

+## How to Run
-How To Run: Download the files in the same repository and open up the index.html file in your browser.
+Download all the files from this repository into a directory on your local machine and open up the index.html file in your browser.

+## Roadmap to Future Improvements
 Future improvements will include different images and styling with added components in the JavaScript File.

+## License

 MIT License